BVMrs/bruh_app/README.md

 For simplicity reasons, the buttons have been implemented as html forms (as the request body is implicitly created with the name specified in the forms) and thus they redirect a user to the response of the server.
 The previous can be avoided by actually implementing the buttons as *html* buttons (uber description tho (-_-) ) and implementing their onClick methods via a script.

-The application is deployed via heroku and a pipeline has been created in order to integrate the deployment with the Main (ex Master - *sad git noises* ) branch of the project and achieve a minimal degree of CI.
+The application is deployed via heroku and a pipeline has been created in order to integrate the deployment with the Main (ex Master - *sad git noises* ) branch of the project in order to achieve a minimal degree of CI.

 The application can be accessed here: https://afternoon-mountain-35872.herokuapp.com/